Krawerl/ERCF-Software-V3-Cutter/README.md

 everything on the ERCF-Software-V3 "Happy Hare" is there

 First Iteration of Cutter for ERCF-Software-V3 "Happy Hare" - get it to work
-# _State: absolutly untested at the moment, my first hardware design was a failure, i am working on a new one
-# not yet intended for use
+# State: absolutly untested at the moment, my first hardware design was a failure, i am working on a new one, not yet intended for use

 #NEW for users in comparison of ERCF-Software-V3 "Happy Hare" 30.04.2023
 ercf_parameters.cfg: